 Multicultural Insight, Global Experience, Practical Scholarship

-The Applied Research Project, the capstone of the M.A. in Psychology curriculum, emphasizes the application of learning directly to the workplace or other life-context, using assessments, projects, and other measures to ensure application-based research and learning.
+The Applied Research Project, the capstone of the M.A.
+Psychology curriculum, emphasizes the application of learning directly to the workplace or other life-context, using assessments, projects, and other measures to ensure application-based research and learning.

 Program Learning Outcomes